Print & Share This Recipe!

 2

-Add cumin, coriander, jalapeño pepper, and salt to the food processor.
-Pulse a couple of times.
-Next, add parsley, cilantro, onion, and garlic, and continue pulsing until the mixture is coarsely ground.
+To the food processor, add cumin, coriander, jalapeño pepper, and salt.
+Pulse a few times.
+Then add parsley, cilantro, onion, and garlic, and continue pulsing until the mixture is coarsely ground and evenly combined.

 3

-Transfer the mixture to a large bowl and mix well until it becomes sticky and holds together.
-Cover and refrigerate for at least 30 minutes to allow the flavors to meld and make shaping easier.
+Transfer the mixture to a large bowl and stir until it becomes sticky and holds together.
+Cover and refrigerate for at least 30 minutes—this helps the flavors develop and makes shaping the falafel much easier.

 4

 Heat a deep frying pan with a few inches of vegetable oil over medium-high heat.
-Meanwhile, add baking powder, baking soda, and sesame seeds to the falafel mixture and mix well until fully combined.
+While the oil heats, mix baking powder, baking soda, and sesame seeds into the chilled falafel mixture until fully combined.

 5

-Shape the falafel mixture into small balls or patties using a falafel scoop, ice cream scoop, or your hands.
-For even frying, use a toothpick to poke a small hole in the center of each falafel.
+Form the mixture into small balls or patties using a falafel scoop, ice cream scoop, or your hands.
+For even frying and a lighter texture, gently poke a small hole in the center of each falafel with a toothpick.

 6

-Carefully drop the falafel into the hot oil and fry until golden brown, about 2-3 minutes per side.
-Once crispy and cooked through, remove with a slotted spoon and drain on paper towels to remove excess oil.
+Carefully lower the falafel into the hot oil and fry for 2–3 minutes per side, or until golden brown and crisp.
+Use a slotted spoon to remove them, then drain on paper towels to absorb excess oil.

 7

-Serve the falafel hot with tahini sauce, hummus, pita bread, and your favorite falafel side dishes.
-Enjoy your homemade falafel!
+Serve your falafel hot with tahini sauce, hummus, warm pita bread, and your favorite sides like pickles, tabbouleh, or chopped salad.
+Enjoy every crispy, flavorful bite of your homemade falafel!

 Recipe Tips & Suggestions